ckolin/stop-at-marker/README.md

 ## What does it do?

+This is an add-on for Blender, the free and open source 3D creation suite.

-Does what it says on the box: Animation playback is stopped as soon as the playhead hits a marker.
+It does what it says on the box: Animation playback is stopped as soon as the playhead hits a marker.

 ## What is it for?